KarineValenca/URL-analyzer/README.md

 ## Tests

-To execute tests, run the command:
+To execute the tests, run the command:

 `go test ./...`